deeplearning4j/deeplearning4j-docs/cio-chief-information-officer-machine-learning-ai.md

 * Tooling
 * Infrastructure

 We'll explore each in turn.
 There are technological solutions, and vendors to sell them, for AI tooling and infrastructure.
-Gathering the right data and hiring the right team is harder.
+Gathering the right data and hiring the right team are harder, but no impossible.

 ### Data